-Great Falls Reservoir in Tennessee
+Great Falls Reservoir

 Great Falls is a small reservoir (2,110 surface acres) that has a longer tenure when compared to other impoundments across the state of Tennessee.
 The main operations for the Great Falls reservoir are controlled by the Tennessee Valley Authority (TVA).